-Martin Silink, AM, MD, FRACP, is President of the International Diabetes Federation (IDF) for the period 2006-2009.
-He is also Chair of the IDF Child Sponsorship Program and led the Unite for Diabetes campaign that resulted in the introduction of the UN World Diabetes Day.
-He is Professor of Pediatric Endocrinology at the University of Sydney and The Children's Hospital at Westmead, Sydney, Australia.
-Professor Silink is a member of the Australian Diabetes Society, the American Diabetes Association (ADA), the European Association for the Study of Diabetes (EASD), the Endocrine Society of Australia, The Endocrine Society, the Lawson Wilkins Pediatric Endocrine Society, and the International Society of Pediatric and Adolescent Diabetes (ISPAD). easily surpassed when the Resolution was secured six months after the launch of the Unite for Diabetes campaign.
-This success was the consequence of the work of diabetes advocates everywhere, who engaged collectively in a global movement that combined top-down political advocacy with grass-roots awareness.
+Martin Silink is President of the International Diabetes Federation (IDF) for the period 2006-2009.
+He is also Chair of the IDF Child Sponsorship Program and he led the successful Unite for Diabetes campaign that resulted in the passage of the United Nations World Diabetes Day Resolution in December 2006.
+Professor Silink is Professor of Paediatric Endocrinology at the University of Sydney and The Children's Hospital at Westmead, Sydney, Australia.
+His main research interests are diabetes complications in the young and the changing patterns of diabetes in childhood and adolescence.
+Professor Silink is Chairman of the IDF Western Pacific Childhood Diabcare 2001 and 2003 projects, which are international collaborative audits of the health of children and adolescents with type 1 and type 2 diabetes attending 92 centres in the countries of the Western Pacific Region.
+Professor Silink is a member of various professional societies including the Australian Diabetes Society, the American Diabetes Association (ADA), the European Association for the Study of Diabetes (EASD), the Endocrine Society of Australia, The Endocrine Society (USA), Lawson Wilkins Pediatric Endocrine Society (USA) and the International Society of Pediatric and Adolescent Diabetes (ISPAD).